 In the morning, we will fly from Cairo to Luxor.
-In Luxor, we will check-in on a luxury 5-star cruise ship, our floating hotel.
-This 4 day Nile Cruise features various stops and site visits including all the most impressive monuments from the time of the Pharaohs.
-Our 5-star Deluxe Nile cruise ship offers modern sun deck, pool, spacious lounges, bar, gym, open-air and fine dining restaurants.
+In Luxor, we will check in on a luxury 5-star cruise ship, our floating hotel.
+This 4-day, Nile Cruise features various stops and site visits including all the most impressive monuments from the time of the Pharaohs.
+Our 5-star Deluxe Nile cruise ship offers a modern sun deck, pool, spacious lounges, bar, gym, open-air, and fine dining restaurants.
 Therefore, there will be plenty to do while sailing.
 Cruising the Nile on such a luxurious ship is always one of the best memories our tour participants take with them home from Egypt.
 At the same time cruising is the most convenient and comfortable way to travel from one place to another.

-On that day we will start sightseeing of the west bank of Luxor.
-Our tour will start with a motor boat ride across the Nile to see the highlight of Luxor – a private access to the Valley of the Kings.
+On that day we will start sightseeing on the west bank of Luxor.
+Our tour will start with a motorboat ride across the Nile to see the highlight of Luxor – a private access to the Valley of the Kings.

 You will visit the wonderful tomb of Queen Nefertari in the Valley of Queens